esp-rs/no_std-training/book/src/03_4_interrupt.md

 > Please note that this is not the Mutex you might know from `libstd` but it's the Mutex from [`critical-section`] (and that's why we need to add it as a dependency).

-✅ We need to call [`listen`][listen] on the button pin to configure the peripheral to raise interrupts.
-We can raise interrupts for [different events][events] - here we want to raise the interrupt on the falling edge.
+✅ We need to set the interrupt handler for the GPIO interrupts.

-✅ Let's add a [`critical-section`], using the `with()` method and enable an interrupt:
+✅ Let's add a [`critical-section`], using the `with()` method and enable an interrupt for falling edges:

 ```rust,ignore
 {{#include ../../intro/button-interrupt/examples/button-interrupt.rs:critical_section}}